marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 An [ARB fridge](https://arbusa.com/portable-fridge-freezers/) kept food and drinks cold when out in the middle of nowhere, which is great as I love to cook up hot meals.
 We'd talked about getting a microwave like a friend and his van, but we got by with a Coleman 2-burner propane stove outside and a Jetboil.
 There was also a stove and sink in that van that weren't fully set up.
 I couldn't really tell you why other than it wasn't a priority and we didn't want our clothes to smell like onions.
 I will likely get a microwave or oven in my next rig build, since it can be useful for reheating food.
 (I still wouldn't force microwaved fish on anyone in a tight space.)

 ## Dreams

-_Fun fact: the "first dance" song at our wedding was Dreams by Fleetwood Mac._

 Van life is something I cherish after wanting to go on adventures so badly in years past.
 Looking to the next 5-10 years of life, I feel committed to building #vanlife even more into my lifestyle because I'm so dang happy when I'm out on the road.
 Since I have a remote job, I intend to enjoy the opportunity as much as possible.